8 Fitting Models

 deg_free <- seq(1.1, 11, .1) # create a sequence of numbers for the df

-# Create a custom function to calculate RMSE (I want to use it several times)
+# Create a custom function to calculate RMSE (we use it several times)

 calc_rmse_spline <- function(x, y, index, df){